 Rich Le Page

-Rich is a 2L from Toronto, Canada.
-Prior to law school, he studied accounting and financial management at the University of Waterloo and spent two years consulting on cross-border tax matters at Deloitte.
-In addition to the BSA, Rich is involved with the Harvard Business Law Review, the Harvard Law Entrepreneurship Project, and the Harvard International Law Journal.
-During his 1L summer, he worked for the Office of the New York State Attorney General and his 2L summer at Sullivan & Cromwell LLP in New York.
+Rich is a 3L from Toronto, Canada.
+Prior to law school, he studied accounting and financial management at the University of Waterloo and spent two years doing international tax consulting at Deloitte.
+In addition to the BSA, Rich’s extra-curricular activities have included the Harvard Business Law Review, the Harvard Law Entrepreneurship Project, and the Harvard International Law Journal.
+He spent his 1L summer at the Office of the New York State Attorney General and his 2L summer at Sullivan & Cromwell LLP in New York.
 Outside of law school, Rich enjoys almost any board game and is an avid fan of the Toronto Maple Leafs.

 Chrys was born and raised in Santiago, Chile.
 Her mother being from California, Chrys was exposed to American culture from an early age and spent many of her summers in the United States.
 She majored in Asian Studies with a focus on Japanese Language and Culture at Vanderbilt University and spent a few years in Tokyo improving her Japanese language skills.
 At Harvard, Chrys is a member of the Women’s Law Association Mentorship Committee, a Resident Assistant for Dane Hall, and a mediator at the Harvard Mediation Program.
 She spent her 1L summer in the corporate division of Nishimura & Asahi, a Japanese firm.
 During the weekends, Chrys enjoys playing IM flag football and soccer with her section-mates.
 Chrys is currently pursuing her L.L.M. accross the pond at Cambridge University.

 Tara is a southern California native with a Bachelor’s degree in Political Science from UCLA.
 Before coming to law school, she worked at a plaintiffs’ law firm in Los Angeles and as an assistant debate coach at Harvard-Westlake School.
 Last summer, she was a legal intern at the Women’s Rights Project at the ACLU, and she also spent a week working at the Harvard Negotiation Institute, an executive education program run by the Program on Negotiation at HLS.
 Tara’s extracurricular activities include the HLS Democrats, the American Constitution Society, the Mississippi Delta Project, and the Harvard Law and Policy Review.
 In my spare time, she like to bake, read about politics, commiserate with other Californians about how much she misses good Mexican food, and explore local coffee shops (I’m happy to give recommendations!).

-Ivan is a 2L from Pullman, WA.
+Ivan is a 3L from Pullman, WA.
 He attended the University of Washington, where he studied Political Science and Economics.
 After graduating from the UW, Ivan joined Teach For America.
 He taught middle school math and coached the soccer team at Imagine Camelback Middle School in Phoenix, AZ.
-At HLS, Ivan is a line editor for the Harvard Environmental Law Review and a member of the Harvard Immigration Project.
-During his 1L summer, Ivan was a legal intern for the ACLU of Washington State in Seattle and his 2L summer at WilmerHale in Boston.
+At HLS, Ivan is a technical editor for the Harvard Environmental Law Review.
+Ivan spent his 1L summer at the ACLU of Washington State in Seattle and his 2L summer at WilmerHale in Boston.
 In his spare time, he enjoys playing guitar, a slew of sports, and classic films.

-Joo-Young Rognlie is a 2L from rural Woonam-ri, South Korea (the name means “the village of clouds and rocks” – both of which are more common there than people).
+Joo-Young Rognlie is a 3L from Woonam-ri, a very rural town in South Korea.
 She majored in English and minored in Japanese at Duke University.
-Prior to law school, Joo-Young taught at an elementary school and at a foreign language institution.
+Prior to law school, Joo-Young taught at a public school and at a private foreign language institution.
 She also wrote a young adult novel for publication, and signed with a literary agent.
-Joo-Young is a technical editor for the Journal of Sports and Entertainment Law and the Asia Business Conference Marketing Chair for the Harvard Asia Law Society.
+Joo-Young is an Executive Editor and Production Chair of the Journal of Sports and Entertainment Law and was on the Executive Board of the Harvard Asia Law Society.
 She spent her 1L summer as a judicial extern for Judge Lucy Koh of the U.S. District Court for the Northern District of California and her 2L summer in the Boston office of Goodwin Procter.
 Joo-Young loves fiction, action movies, and walks along the Charles with her husband.

-Jeffrey is a 2L from New York City.
+Jeffrey is a 3L from New York City.
 He attended Columbia University where he majored in Philosophy.
 After college, Jeffrey spent a year researching changing financial regulations at Deutsche Bank.
 During his 1L summer, Jeffrey interned in the Office of International Affairs at the U.S. Securities and Exchange Commission in Washington, D.C.
 At HLS, Jeffrey is a Senior Technical Editor of the Harvard Business Law Review and a Research Associate for the Committee on Capital Markets Regulation.
 Jeffrey was also a 1L Representative for the Harvard Association for Law and Business.
 In his free time, Jeffrey enjoys playing squash, experiencing new cities, and making quirky short films.

-Caroline Stern is a 2L from New York City.
+Caroline Stern is a 3L from New York City.
 She attended Amherst College, where she majored in Art History.
 During college, she spent a semester abroad studying urban planning in Rome, Italy.
 Before coming to law school, Caroline worked for a year in the Counsel’s Office at the New York City Department of City Planning.
-At HLS, Caroline is a Civil Procedure teaching assistant, Chair of the Women’s Law Association Firms Committee, an editor of the Environmental Law Review, and a co-captain of the HLS Crew Team.
+At HLS, Caroline has been a Civil Procedure teaching assistant, Chair of the Women’s Law Association Firms Committee, an editor of the Environmental Law Review, and a co-captain of the HLS Crew Team.
 During her 1L summer she interned in the Environmental Law Division at the New York City Law Department.
 This past summer she worked at Davis Polk & Wardwell in New York.
 Caroline enjoys going to museums, running outdoors, coffee ice cream, and doing the New York Times Sunday crossword puzzle.

-We thank Jeff Habenicht for the photographs.
+We thank Jeff Habenicht for the photographs.ACL Injury Ltd